Kathleen Gorman, Ph.D., Professor of Psychology

 Maria Cimini, MSW

 Since 2004 Maria Cimini has been the coordinator of the SNAP Outreach Project for the State of RI through the URI Feinstein Center for a Hunger Free America.
 She is responsible for media messaging, information material creation, trainings and developing community partnerships.
 Maria is a resident of Providence and received both her BA in Political Science and Masters of Social Work, with a concentration in organizing and policy, from Rhode Island College.
 Before joining the Hunger Center, Maria was the Assistant Director of South Providence Neighborhood Ministries, worked with the RI Organizing Project and spent several years with the Professional Development Committee of the Volunteer Center of RI.
-With close to ten years as an advocate for social and economic justice, Maria works to ensure all people have the ability to meet their basic needs.
+With more than ten years as an advocate for social and economic justice, Maria works to ensure all people have the ability to meet their basic needs.

 SNAP Outreach Supervisor